B0neShAd0w/Hacktoria/Intergalactic Warfare.md

 ![Screenshot 2022-11-25 100509](https://user-images.githubusercontent.com/117080369/203957356-fffbcb4a-2c35-4927-815f-69a9296a064a.png)

-The shape seems to match the image, let's have a closer look.
+The shape seems to match the image supplied, let's have a closer look.

 ![Screenshot 2022-11-25 100806](https://user-images.githubusercontent.com/117080369/203957767-068ba777-92b2-4a27-a917-17d6c226ae77.png)

-Looks like we have our location.
+Looks like we have found our location.

-Let's get the coordinates for the flagfile.
+Let's get the coordinates.

 ![Screenshot 2022-11-25 101305](https://user-images.githubusercontent.com/117080369/203959320-bb188c42-f8d3-46df-92ed-75e6d1a793cf.png)